At a Glance

 - You may want to use a soft brush to scrub areas, such as vents, that are prone to build-up.
 Fabric headgear can also benefit from gentle scrubbing.

-How to Clean Your BiPAP Tubing: 4 Simple Steps
+How to Clean Your BiPAP Tubing

-How you clean your BiPAP tubing will depend on whether it is standard tubing or a heated hose.
+Rinsing your BiPAP tubing daily and cleaning it weekly will help keep it hygienic and in good condition.
+How you clean your BiPAP tubing will depend on whether it's standard tubing or a heated hose.
 While you can use our advice to clean standard tubing, heated hoses and other specialty tubing can only be cleaned according to the manufacturer’s instructions.

 - If you wish or your manufacturer recommends it, you can use a long, thin brush to clean build-up from inside the tubing.